Samson063/Samson063/readme.md

 ### Hi there 👋🏾👋🏽👋🏽

-My name is Anthony Samson.
-I'm a Frontend Engineer; currently working on Zuri chat app - an platfomr that enables communication between teams.
+I'm Anthony Samson.
+A Frontend Engineer; currently learning backend development.

-I enjoy developing for Android 🤖 and IOS , and I think my favorite thing to talk about is Internet of Things.
+I enjoy developing for Android 🤖 and IOS .

 Thanks for checking out my profile.